chen-star/Finance_Notes/derivatives.md

     * The payments ci are called cash flows.
     * To value our asset (i.e. to value a stream of cash flows), we must know what the PV of a stream of cash flow is.
     * PV of a stream of cash flow = `d(t1)c1 + d(t2)c2 + ... + d(tN)cN`
+  * Yield
+    * A yield for a bond, or other securities, is a measure of the return of the investment.
+    * Current yield = `Annual Interest (coupon value) / Price`
+    * Yield to maturity: most common yield measure in bond.
+      * `P = sum(ci / (1 + y) ^ Ti)`, P is the market price of the bond, ci is the coupons(interests) are paid at time Ti
+      * y is the interest rate such that the market price of the bond would be recovered if all payments were discounted by it

 * **Yield Curves & Discount Curves**